 The lakeside city of Aix-les-Bains has attracted the rich and well-to-to for centuries.
-From the ancient Romans to U.K.’s Queen Victoria, the city’s reputation for its wondrous natural thermal springs beckons visitors from far and wide.
+From the ancient Romans to U.K.’s Queen Victoria, the Aix-les-Bains has been famous throughout the centuries for its wondrous natural thermal springs that beckon visitors from far and wide.

 It is located in the formerly independent duchy of Savoy in the Alpine region of France, near the border with Switzerland and Italy.
 The town of Aix-les-Bains is just a few miles from Annecy and the French Alps within the Lac du Bourget region, leading to some breathtakingly beautiful natural landscapes all around.

 The city was at its height in the 19th century, when the royal family of Napoleon Bonaparte (both his 1st wife and 2nd wife, sister and step-daughter) would regularly make way to Aix-les-Bains.

 It would be Napoleon who would claim the Duchy of Savoy (and Aix-les-Bains with it) for France, on his way to conquer Italy.
 After several wars and back and forth, it was finally annexed by France in 1860.

 And as for Queen Victoria, she visited Aix-les-Bains three times upon the advice of her daughter, Princess Beatrice.
 She made it so famous, the city put up a small bust of her, along with a British flag and a London telephone box to remind visitors of the royal connection.

 Other famous royals in Aix-les-Bains have included Empress Sissi of Austria, various members of Belgian and Dutch royalty.
 Among the writers’ set were Victor Hugo, Alexandre Dumas, Honoré de Balzac, and George Sand, as well as musicians Edith Piaf and Charles Aznavour all coming to Aix for its famous baths.